Colleen Coomber

 Kristin Simpson is a composer, orchestrator and violinist.
 She holds a Bachelor of Music in Commercial & Media Composition from California State University, Northridge, where she studied with composer and conductor Elizabeth Sellers.
 With orchestral music at the foreground of her inspiration during her music studies, Simpson enjoyed two academic seasons with the CSUN Symphony; a season with the Pomona College Orchestra; and a year participating in UC Irvine's chamber music ensembles.
 She studied violin with Kira Blumberg, Lorenz Gamma and Benjamin Jacobson.

 A bold advocate of music programs in schools, Simpson feels especially at home teaching string players one-on-one and in ensembles.
 Her top priority is to ensure the student succeeds in connecting deeply with the music: something that she believes can be achieved through close-listening and other ear-training exercises.
-She assists with the Prelude Symphonic Ensemble (PSE) and conducted the orchestra for its premiere of her original piece, Summer Skies, in June 2023.
+She is Assistant of the Claremont Youth Symphony Orchestra (CYSO) and the Prelude Symphonic Ensemble (PSE), and in June 2023 she conducted PSE's premiere of her original piece, Summer Skies.

 Simpson orchestrates for major composers in the music industry and writes music for film and other audiovisual media.
 Her compositions and arrangements have been performed locally in various venuesincluding Pomona College's Bridges Hall of Music — and have traveled as far as Budapest, Hungary for professional orchestral recordings.
 She is honored to teach both media composition and violin at the Claremont Community School of Music.